 - Three (3) letters of recommendation

 - Satement of goals - include relevant research experience, if any and the area(s) of study in which you are most interested.
-Please outline your research interests and long term goals and clearly indicate how engaging in one of our five program areas and with the associated faculty in the School of Biomedical Sciences will allow you to acheive your career goals.
+Please outline your research interests and long term goals and clearly indicate how engaging in one of our five program areas and with the associated faculty in the School of Biomedical Sciences will allow you to achieve your career goals.
 Of particular importance are descriptions of previous research experience and the value gained from these activities.

 - A resume is optional but can be helpful to an application.